Anglican Church of Rwanda: History

-The Province of the Anglican Church of Rwanda traces its roots to two missionary doctors of the British Church Missionary Society, Arthur Stanely Smith and Leonard Sharp, coming from Kabale, in Uganda, which began a mission movement in the Eastern area of Gisaka, in Rwanda, from 1914 to 1916.
+The Province of the Anglican Church of Rwanda traces its roots to two missionary doctors of the British Church Missionary Society who served in Rwanda in 1914.
+Arthur Stanely Smith and Leonard Sharp travelled from Kabale, in Uganda, and began a mission movement in the Eastern area of Gisaka, in Rwanda, which ran from 1914 to 1916.
 They would reach Rukira in 1922.
 Geoffrey Holmes, a captain from the British Army, would start an Anglican mission in Gahini, in 1925.
 In 1926, Harold Guillebaud baptised the first converts at Gahini.
 Guillebaud would later translate Christian books into Kinyarwanda.
 In the years that followed, more Anglican missions where created, including one started by Geoffrey Holmes in Kigeme, in 1931.

-Only after the independence of Rwanda from Belgium, in 1962, the Anglican Church of Rwanda was created, in 1965, under the Province of Rwanda, Burundi and Boga Zaire.
+After the independence of Rwanda from Belgium, in 1962, the Anglican Church of Rwanda was created, in 1965.
+This was under the Province of Rwanda, Burundi and Boga Zaire.
 The first Diocese was initiated in 1966, with Adoniya Sebununguri serving as the first Anglican Bishop of Rwanda.
+A new diocese of Butare was created in 1975.
 The name, "Anglican Church of Rwanda" (Église Anglicane au Rwanda) was adopted on 18 October 1979, still at the Province of Rwanda, Burundi and Boga Zaire.

 On 7 June 1992, the Province of the Episcopal Church of Rwanda in the Anglican Communion was formed, consisting of seven dioceses, Kigali, Butare, Shyira, Byumba, Cyangugu, Kigeme and Shyogwe with the first Archbishop being Augustin Nshamihigo.
-In 1998, he was succeeded by Archbishop Emmanuel Kolini, who would be in office until 2011.
+At that time, one bishop was Tutsi while eight were Hutu; within five years (after the genocide), six of the bishops were Tutsi.
+In 1998, Nshamihigo was succeeded by Archbishop Emmanuel Kolini, who would be in office until 2011.

 The 1994 genocide and war left the Church and the nation in ruins.
 Since peace has returned, the Church has embarked on a program of spiritual healing for thousands of traumatised people.
 Kigali Anglican Theological College (KATC) was started in February 2006 as a response to the training needs of the Anglican Church of Rwanda in post Genocide Rwanda and is staffed by pastors from several home dioceses, local staff, one CMS Britain Mission Partner and a number of visiting lecturers from partners from the UK and the USA.
 The college states that it strives to provide quality Christian training to the next generation of Christian leaders for Rwanda and, in turn, to assist in the development of the whole country.
 The School of Theology was the first to open in the custom-built buildings situated in an area of new development not far from Kigali.
 A Language School was opened in 2006 to meet the language needs of Francophone students who had to study in English.
 In 2008, there were around 40 students studying in both the School of Theology and the Language School.

+In the early 2000s, the church changed its name from ‘L’Église Episcopale au Rwanda’ to ‘Province de l'Église Anglicane au Rwanda’.
+In 2019, the name was changed again to ‘l'Église Anglicane au Rwanda’.